simmelholt/Overfitted_alpha/README.md

 # Risk-Neutral Densities from Swaption Smiles

-This project extracts the market-implied risk-neutral probability distribution of forward swap rates from real Bloomberg swaption data, using the Breeden-Litzenberger (1978) result together with the SABR stochastic volatility model.
+In the Risk_neutral_probabilities notebook the market-implied risk-neutral probability distribution of forward swap rates is extracted from swaption data and the EUR OIS curve, using the Breeden-Litzenberger (1978) result together with the SABR stochastic volatility model.